mihirmirajkar/BuildSlackers/BOT.md

    User must have specified the project to check.
    Project must have a pom.xml file
 2 Main Flow
-   Timer tells bot to check dependencies for updates [S1].
+   User uses slack to tell Bot to check for updates [S1].
 Bot finds which dependencies have updates [S2].
 Bot tests each update for each dependency to see if the project can compile and pass unit tests with it [S3].
 Bot provides to user list of dependencies and their latest update that passed compilation and unit tests check [S4].
 User selects one dependency to update [S5].
 Bot updates project to that dependency version [S6].
 Bot pushes updated project to Github [S7].
 3 Subflows
-  [S1] Timer reaches its countdown mark.
-  [S2] Bot uses maven to find updateable dependency versions.
+  [S1] User: '@buildslackersbot check for updates' [S2] Bot uses maven to find updateable dependency versions.
   [S3] Bot creates copy of project for each dependency and updates that dependency until it no longer passes compilation and unit tests.
   [S4] Bot lists dependencyGroup:artifactID:currVersion:latestVersion